 Lessons of Isolation

 Isolation is what they call it when you contract COVID-19 and have to stay home.
 And that is what happened to my family a few weeks ago.
 The virus slowly made its way through our household and we were isolated together for a total of 14 days.
-To sum up the experience in 300 words in no easy feat.
-The lessons that came from isolation were powerful and life altering, to say the least.
+To sum up the experience in 300 words is no easy feat.
+The lessons that came from isolation were powerful and life-altering, to say the least.

 Lessons from Isolation